 How to open your root chakra

-The root chakra is the grounding chakra and home to your primal energy.
-Located at the base of the spine, the root chakra is the energy center that is associated with your most basic survival needs.
+The root chakra or Muladhara is home to your primal energy.
+Located at the base of the spine, it is associated with your most basic survival needs.

 The first chakra governs the bladder, kidneys, lower extremities, and spine.
 When there is an imbalance, you can experience physical symptoms that include:

 Emotionally speaking, when the first chakra is in need of healing, you may find you’re short-tempered and unusually aggressive.
 Other signs you need to open up the root chakra are: